 I have an obsession.
-I love defining what makes a fundraiser successful, bottling it, and using it to empower nonprofit professionals and volunteers.
+I love defining what being a successful fundraiser looks like, bottling it, and using it to empower nonprofit professionals and volunteers.
 I’m obsessed with helping them become more productive in securing gifts to advance the charities and good causes they’re so passionate about.

 I enjoyed being a higher education fundraiser for about 25 years.
 I had the privilege of working closely with business and community leaders who were absolutely fearless in virtually everything they had to face in their lives.
 With one exception: asking for a gift for their favorite nonprofits.